jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 ### Ok - so how much bandwith are we talking about saving using json-b and gzip?

-In the real world you'll probably not return 100000 rows at a time - so let's use a more [real world example](https://jsonplaceholder.typicode.com/posts).
+In the real world you'll probably not return 100000 rows at a time - so let's use a better [example](https://jsonplaceholder.typicode.com/posts).
 We'll also pretend you have a very popular blog - and get 100000 hits per day.

 | Type             | Size (KB) | Bandwith Per Day (KB) | Bandwidth For 30 Days (MB) | Difference Over 30 Days (MB) |
 | :--------------- | :-------: | :-------------------: | :------------------------: | ---------------------------: |